Rupert Murdoch sells some News Corp voting shares

-Rupert Murdoch, chairman and chief executive officer of News Corp (NWSA.O), sold less than 1 percent of his shares in the media company.
+Feb 15 Rupert Murdoch, chairman and chief executive officer of News Corp, sold less than 1 percent of his shares in the media company.

 News Corp, which owns Fox Network, The Wall Street Journal, and 20th Century Fox movie studios, is controlled by Murdoch's family through its ownership of 40 percent of Class B voting shares.